guaix-ucm/megaradrp/doc/auxiliary.rst

 * Fine acquisition with the LCB IFU

-* Fine acquisition with the SCB IFU

 * Fine acquisition with the Fiber MOS

-These latter three observing modes should be run before any observing run (in case of visitor mode observations) and after a long period of inactivity of the instrument; at least in the instrument mode to be used (LCB, SCB or MOS).
+These latter three observing modes should be run before any observing run (in case of visitor mode observations) and after a long period of inactivity of the instrument; at least in the instrument mode to be used (LCB or MOS).

 Telescope focus